 I am so excited to be a part of the 2023 CUPC executive team in the External Affairs group!
 In my role, I’m working with other execs in the External Affairs group to organize sponsors, speakers, and venues.
 I am looking forward to an awesome and exciting CUPC this year!

 Hello, everyone!
 I am the Faculty Liaison for CUPC 2023 and excited to be a part of this upcoming conference!
-I am a Continuing Lecturer and Teaching Fellow in the Department of Physics & Astronomy, and did my BSc and PhD in the field of Nanobiophysics here in Waterloo.
+I am a Continuing Lecturer and Associate Chair, Undergraduate Studies of the Department of Physics & Astronomy, and did my BSc and PhD in the field of Nanobiophysics here in Waterloo.
 Now, I get to teach subjects that I love to students from all walks of life in the city I grew up in.
 Outside of academics, I love video games, Pokémon and sci-fi/superhero movies.
 I look forward to welcoming everyone to Waterloo!

 Note from Student Executives: “If you see Brenda at the conference, please thank her for all she has done!
 This conference wouldn’t have been possible without her unrelenting support.”